malindaw/Medirect_QA-Assignment/README.md

 __Run the project in Local Machine___
 - Clone the  project from the git hub
 - Open/Import the project to the Visual Studio
-- Add dependendt plugins to the VS from Nuget Package Manager.
+- Add dependencies as a plugins to the VS from Nuget Package Manager.
 - build the solution and run the test
 - test results will generate in ExtentReport, it will appear in Root>Result>index.html